AarambhDevHub/ignitia/README.md

 ## ⚡ Why Ignitia?

-Ignitia embodies the spirit of **Aarambh** (new beginnings) - the spark that ignitias your web development journey.
-Built for developers who demand speed, simplicity, and power.
+Ignitia embodies the spirit of **Aarambh** (new beginnings) - the spark that ignites your web development journey.
+Built for developers who demand speed, simplicity, and power with modern protocol support.

-- **🚀 Blazing Fast**: Built on Hyper and Tokio for maximum async performance
+- **🚀 Multi-Protocol**: HTTP/1.1, HTTP/2, and HTTPS with automatic protocol negotiation
+- **🔒 TLS/HTTPS**: Built-in TLS support with ALPN and self-signed certificates for development
 - **🪶 Lightweight**: Minimal overhead, maximum efficiency
-- **🔥 Powerful**: Advanced routing, middleware, and built-in features
+- **🔥 Powerful**: Advanced routing, middleware, and WebSocket support
 - **⚡ Energetic**: Modern APIs that energize your development
 - **🎯 Developer-First**: Clean, intuitive, and productive
 - **🛡️ Secure**: Built-in security features and best practices
 - **🍪 Cookie Management**: Full-featured cookie handling with security attributes
-- **🔧 Middleware**: Composable middleware architecture for cross-cutting concerns
+- **🌐 WebSocket Ready**: First-class WebSocket support with optimized performance

 ---